JuliaEarth/GeoStats.jl/docs/src/workflow.md

 ```

 Visually, the learning model has succeeded predicting the crop.
 We can also
-estimate the generalization error of the geostatistical solver with spatial
+estimate the generalization error of the geostatistical solver with [spatial
-validation methods such as block cross-validation and leave-ball-out, but
+validation methods](validation.md) such as block cross-validation and
-these methods deserve a separate tutorial.
+leave-ball-out, but these methods deserve a separate tutorial.

 With this example we conclude the basic workflow.
 To get familiar with other
-features of GeoStats.jl, please check the tutorials and the reference guide.
+features of the project, please check the tutorials and the reference guide.